Microsoft Azure Fundamentals Practice Test (AZ-900)

 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-Can you explain the differences between Azure File Sync and AzCopy?
+What is the difference between Azure File Sync and AzCopy?

 Answer Description